Chimoneg27/in-the-air/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I'd like to acknowledge the microvere staff for all of their wonderful support and network.
+- [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for the website design layout.
+- [OpenWeatherApi](https://openweathermap.org/) for the amazing API.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>